35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 While student housing and a hotel were already allowed under the original permission, the Mayor has further allowed co-living, a new type of shared living accommodation, similar to student housing, but aimed at professional singles and couples.
 If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace ^**x2**.

+BL have also been allowed to increase not only the total scheme floorspace but the floorspace limit for seven zones, and by such an amount that the cumulative total for the zones exceeds that of the limit for the whole scheme.
+BL must stick to the total scheme limit, but the arrangement *'allows flexibility in the quantum of development that comes forward... in each Zone, over a lengthy build-out period'* **^x2i**

+The Mayor has also allowed BL to increase the floorspace limits for each zone that were in the original planning permission. ace cumulative maximum floorspace of the zones also exceeds the limit for the overall scheme.
+This is by purposeful design, on BL's part.
+While they cannot exceed the the limit of the overall scheme, they can build beyond